jaerrib/maerstanas/rules/terms.md

 # Gameplay terms

 This document is intended to list the various Anglo-Saxon (Old English) gameplay terms associated with **Mǽrstánas**.
+Definitions are sourced from [Bosworth Toller's Anglo-Saxon Dictionary online](https://bosworthtoller.com/).

 heorr (*pl.* heorras)